SoftwareAG/c8y-releasenotes/content/release-10-18-0/announcements-10-18-0.md

 You should now use the updated events listed above instead of the `Error` event since it is sent to the same channel as the updated events.
 For more details, see the [API Reference for EPL (ApamaDoc)](https://documentation.softwareag.com/pam/10.15.3/en/webhelp/related/ApamaDoc/index.html).

-##### Documentation

-As announced with [release 10.17](/release-10-17-0/announcements-10-17-0), the German version of the Analytics Builder documentation, which is available as a separate webhelp until release 10.17, is no longer provided.
-See also the information on the restructured *Streaming Analytics guide* in the [Streaming Analytics](/release-10-18-0/streaming-analytics-10-18-0/) release notes.

 <a name="data-hub"></a>
 ### Cumulocity IoT DataHub